clcriswell/DR-RD/docs/INTEGRATIONS.md

 - Ensure network egress to Slack/SMTP/webhook endpoints.
 - Check rate limits for external services.
 - Use the "Send test" buttons in the Notifications settings page.

+## Artifact storage

+Configure storage backend for run artifacts.
+Supported backends are local filesystem, S3, and GCS.
+Set non-secret preferences under the Storage settings page.
+Secrets like credentials should be provided via environment variables or st.secrets.
+Signed download URLs are generated when supported, with lifetime controlled by `signed_url_ttl_sec`.